TChapman500/EaterCPUSimulation/README.md

 - Simulation performance will vary from user to user.
 I was able to get a maximum clock frequency of just over 500 Hz.

 ## Sample Programs
-- SmallCounter will count from 0 to 255 and then wrap back around to zero.
+- CountUp will count from 0 to 255 and then wrap back around to zero.
+- CountDown will count from 255 to 0 and then wrap back around to 255.
+- AddThree will count by 3 from 0 to 255 and then wrap back around to 0.
+- Double will add the previous result to itself, then wrap back around to 1.
 - Fibonacci will count the fibonacci number from 1 to 255 and then restart.

 ## Output Decoder